jacobbarrow/honours/data-collection/README.md

 Scrapes everything from the Guardian's UK and world RSS feeds

 * `mail-daily`
-Scrapes everything from the Daily Mail's Top, Latest and Home RSS feeds
+Scrapes everything from the Daily Mail's Top and Latest articles RSS feeds

+* `independent-archive`
+Slowly collects everything from the Independent archives